McKinney North High School

 McKinney North High School (commonly known as North, McKinney North, or MNHS) is a public secondary school located on 2550 Wilmeth Road in McKinney, Texas, US.
 The school is part of the McKinney Independent School District.
 Mckinney North currently holds the most zoned space in McKinney.
 McKinney North High School opened to its first freshman class in the year 2000.
 North was also recently updated to a "recognized" status via the TEA.

-Mission statement

-The mission of McKinney North High School is to equip all students with the essential tools for success in and beyond the classroom by instilling accountability for personal growth, developing meaningful relationships and implementing innovative, challenging, engaging instruction with a shared responsibility for unleashing excellence.

 Academics

-McKinney North operates on a 7:30 a.m. to 2:37 p.m. schedule, which includes seven-class periods and a twenty-six-minute lunch period.
+McKinney North operates on a 7:30 a.m. to 2:40 p.m. schedule, which includes seven-class periods and a twenty-six-minute lunch period.
 Students may not leave campus during this time due to MISD's closed campus policy.

+Curriculum

+As of the 2024-2025 school year, McKinney North's curriculum offers 30 Advanced Placement(AP) classes.
+This include classes in math, science, social studies, and English.
+In addition, classes in the visual and performing arts, computer science, and foreign languages are offered as well.
+McKinney North also offers dual credit enrollment opportunity at Collin College.

+Demographics

+As of the 2023-2024 school year, there were 2,311 students attending McKinney North with 135.22 teachers counted on a full time equivalency (FTE) basis for a student teacher ratio of 17.09.
+Around 29% of the school student population are eligible for free or reduced lunch.
+The student population of McKinney North High School is 42.15% White, 26.1% Hispanic, 19.3% Black, 7.23% Asian, 0.52% American Indian/Alaska Native, 0.22% Pacific Islander, and 4.5% Multiracial.